Everyone should be able to access healthcare.

 then weekly visits until the delivery.

 It is recommended that pregnant people seek this full course of care in order to maintain a healthy pregnancy.
+For more information about choosing a prenatal health care provider, check out this information from Toronto Public Health.

 Abortion Care